microsoftgraph/dotnetcore-console-sample/day23-planner/README.md

     1. Click **Yes**.

-    > **Note:** Make sur you do not have any application permission already selected, it will make the request fail.
+    > **Note:** Make sure you do not have any application permission already selected, it will make the request fail.
 If you do have some, remove them before granting the new permissions.

 ## Step 2: Ensure that you are part of an Office 365 group

 Planner relies on the Office 365 group infrastructure to function properly.
 Please make sure you [create a group](https://support.office.com/en-us/article/Create-a-group-in-Outlook-04d0c9cf-6864-423c-a380-4fa858f27102).

 ## Step 3: Enable your application for Device Code Flow

 1. On the application registration view from the last step, click on **Manifest**.
-2. Set the `allowPublicClient` property to `true`.
+1. Set the `allowPublicClient` property to `true`.
-3. Click on `Save`
+1. Click on `Save`

 ## Step 4: Extend the app to List existing Planner Plans